-UCAN foster caregivers are recognized annually in a Foster Caregiver recognition dinner hosted by the agency.
+UCAN foster caregivers are recognized annually in a Foster Caregiver recognition event hosted by the agency.
 This event is designed to convey appreciation for the year-round efforts and selfless dedication of UCAN foster caregivers.
 Testimonies from youth in care are often shared during these recognition events, reminders of the positive impact caregivers have on the lives of children.
+UCAN also provided a brunch style event in recognition of Foster Parent Appreciation month in May 2024 so that caregivers could enjoy the event while the children were at school.